 To determine the appropriate classification, please refer to the Corrosion Resistance Classification table on the General Corrosion Information page.

-If you have additional questions or need further assistance regarding this matter, please contact our Hawaii representative at (808) 479-1216 or the Simpson Strong-Tie Engineering department at (800) 999-5099.
+Simpson has not seen the patterns of corrosion incidents referenced above outside of Hawaii.
+However, if you are aware of incidents of corrosion around the perimeter of slab-on-grade foundations occurring outside of Hawaii involving Simpson products, please contact the Simpson Strong-Tie Engineering department at (800) 999-5099.
+If you have additional questions or need further assistance regarding this matter, please contact our Hawaii representative at (808) 479-1216 or ask for the Simpson Strong-Tie Engineering department at (800) 999-5099.